bluehawk27/medmento_final/README.md

 6. rails s

-7. be clockwork config/clock.rb will start the clockwork gem and it will begin pinging the Database for events to fire off.
+7. be clockwork config/clock.rb    => This will start the clockwork gem and it will begin pinging the Database for events to fire off.

 ####Configuration
 The url given to you in the ngrok tab must be passed along in in your local .env file for use throughout the app. (ex: BASE_URL=1c1e5a20.ngrok.com/webhooks)